 It’s not the biggest tree ever but it is estimated to be between 3000-7000 years old.
 It is so old that 10 different species of plants have started growing on it, essentially creating it’s own miniature forest inside of a huge one.

 The next day we did the hiked the mossy trails that inspired the movie Princess Mononoke.
 We were there during the off season when everything had lost much of it’s green color but it was still amazing.

 A lot of the trail is paved.
 Much easier to deal with than train tracks.

 The part that isn’t paved is really too beautiful to complain about.

-The Yakushima forest because of it’s placement between climate zones is considered to be one of the most important ecosystems in the world hosting around 1,900 species and subspecies of flora as well as 16 mammal species and 150 bird species as well as mountains rising to nearly 2,000 meters.
+The Yakushima forest, because of it’s placement between climate zones, is considered to be one of the most important ecosystems in the world.
+It hosts around 1,900 species and subspecies of flora, 16 mammal species and 150 bird species as well as mountains rising to nearly 2,000 meters.